endjin/dotnet-adr/Solutions/Endjin.Adr.Cli/NuGet.Readme.md

 ## More Information

-An extensive readme is availalbe in the [GitHub repository](https://github.com/endjin/dotnet-adr/).
+An extensive readme is available in the [GitHub repository](https://github.com/endjin/dotnet-adr/).